diimallya/sandbox-iam-catalogs/terraform/2-ag-accesspolicies/readme.md

 The objective of the tile is to create the Access Groups and Access Policies in IAM using terraform scripts.

-## Access Groups
+## 1. Access Groups

-Following are the default values for access groups for sandbox environemnt.
+Following are the default values for access groups for GSI sandbox.
+However, users can provide access group names as per their requriement.

-## Access Groups - Admins
+#### Access Groups - Admins
 ```
     CLOUDMANAGEMENT-ADMINS
     APPDEV-ADMINS